Zoro-chi/NetworkSecurity/README.md

 ## Model Training

-The model training component trains a machine learning model using the transformed data.
-The trained model is saved in the `artifacts` directory.
+The model training component trains multiple machine learning models using the transformed data, evaluates them, and selects the best model based on performance metrics.
+The trained model is saved in the `artifacts` directory, and the training process is tracked using MLflow.

+### Model Training Steps

+1. **Model Training**: Multiple machine learning models are trained using the transformed data.
+The models include:

+   - Random Forest
+   - Decision Tree
+   - Gradient Boosting
+   - Logistic Regression
+   - AdaBoost

+2. **Model Evaluation**: The trained models are evaluated using metrics such as F1 score, recall, and precision.
+The best model is selected based on these metrics.

+3. **Model Tracking with MLflow**: The training process and metrics are tracked using MLflow and dagshub.
+This includes logging the metrics and saving the trained model.

+4. **Model Saving**: The best model is saved to the specified file path for future use.

 ## API Endpoints